-This template shows how to create an Azure Traffic Manager profile to provide failover resilience with two Web Apps.
+This template shows how to create an Azure Traffic Manager profile for an App Service.

 This Azure Resource Manager (ARM) template was created by a member of the community and not by Microsoft.
 Each ARM template is licensed to you under a licence agreement by its owner, not Microsoft.
 Microsoft is not responsible for ARM templates provided and licensed by community members and does not screen for security, compatibility or performance.
 Community ARM templates are not supported under any Microsoft support programme or service, and are made available AS IS without warranty of any kind.

 |uniqueDnsName||Relative DNS name for the traffic manager profile, resulting FQDN will be <uniqueDnsName>.trafficmanager.net, must be globally unique.|

 |uniqueDnsNameForWebApp||Relative DNS name for the WebApps, must be globally unique.
 An index will be appended for each Web App.|

 |appServicePlanName||Name of the App Service Plan that is being created|

 |trafficManagerName||Name of the trafficManager being created|